 The Materials and Methods section of this paper aims to detail the components and processes used to develop a symbolic anchoring from perception system for robots.
 This system leverages the principles of cognitive architecture to allow robots to anchor their perceptions to symbolic representations, enabling them to process and understand the environment in a more human-like manner.
-The section is divided into six main subsections: Formalization of Perceptual Anchoring, SAILOR pipeline, integration in ROS 2, datasets, the cognitive architecture MERLIN 2 and the hardware setup.
+The section is divided into two main subsections: Formalization of Symbolic Anchoring from Perceptual Data and SAILOR pipeline.
 These subsections will provide a comprehensive understanding of the methodology and procedures used to build the symbolic anchoring system, as well as the datasets used.